Four Phases of the Mentoring Relationship A mentoring relationship moves through four stages*: selection, alignment, cultivation, and closure.

 Excelencia in Education’s report about the top colleges producing the most Latino graduates.

-The Association of American Medical Colleges (AAMC) represents all 145 accredited U.S. medical schools, 17 accredited Canadian medical schools, 400 major teaching hospitals, and 90 scientific societies.
+Represents all 145 accredited U.S. medical schools, 17 accredited Canadian medical schools, 400 major teaching hospitals, and 90 scientific societies.
 They are responsible for administering the MCAT® exam and managing the medical school application process.

 Pathways to Science supports pathways to the STEM fields.
 On this website find information on undergraduate summer research opportunities, graduate fellowships, postdoctoral positions, as well as recruitment, retention, and mentoring.
 Click here for the Pathways to Science Resource Toolbox.